dunstontc/learn-go/code/Kernighan/tgpl/notes/07-Interfaces.md

 ## 7.9.
 Example: Expression Evaluator

-In this section, we’ll build an evaluator for simple arithmetic expressions.
-We’ll use an interface, `Expr`, to represent any expression in this language.
-For now, this interface needs no methods, but we’ll add some later.
+In this section, we'll build an evaluator for simple arithmetic expressions.
+We'll use an interface, `Expr`, to represent any expression in this language.
+For now, this interface needs no methods, but we'll add some later.
 ```go
     // An Expr is an arithmetic expression.
     type Expr interface{}